NotAShelf/blog.notashelf.dev/notes/2023-06-07-extended-nixpkgs.md

+---
+title: When, why and how to extend Nixpkgs' Standard Library
+date: 2023-06-07
+description: Reasons why and how you might create your own extended library
+---

 # When, why and how to extend nixpkgs standard library

 Those are my notes on extending nixpkgs with your own functions and